maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW1-report.md

 *Insert your the image of your final bar chart here.
 Reminder, this should show data from a region other than the South.*

+Below is the image of the final bar chart created by sample data in Tableu of the sum of sales for each sub-category broken down by Order Date Year and Category vs. Region.
+The image shows the data from the East Region.

 ## Google Colab

 *What is the URL of your Google Colab notebook?*